Yulizzz123/Projects/Data_Wrangling_Shark_Attacks/README.md

 1. What data is unnecessary and can be ommited for better viewing purposes?
 2. How can different data types be aligned to be more easily managable?
-3. What factors correlate with shark attacks? (initial hypotheses)
+3. What is the relation between certain factors and shark attacks?

 \
 **[Dataset]**